bogdan-marian/xlauncher/x-swap/notes/x-swap-notes.md

         - winner 4: 10%
         - winner 5: 5%
 - each 15 days (number of days would be custom) we select winners and start a new cycle.
-    - raffle contract sends directly the prise to the winners.
+    - users need to claim prizes at the end of each raffle round